Simple’s calorie calculator — for your weight loss journey

 With intermittent fasting, all you need to do is set your timer.

-Intermittent fasting means that, each day, you have an “eating window.”
-Based on the IF schedules we recommend as the safest ones (those you can see on the infographic above), this could be any length of time between 6 and 12 hours.
+Intermittent fasting means that each day, you have an “eating window.”
+Based on the intermittent fasting schedules we recommend as the safest ones (those you can see on the infographic above), this could be any length of time between 6 and 12 hours.
 During this time, you eat all your food for that day.
-The objective: to nourish your body and get all the nutrients you need to feel energized, alert, and happy.
+The objective is to nourish your body and get all the nutrients you need to feel energized, alert, and happy.

 Just by shortening your eating window, you create that crucial calorie deficit.

-Once you’ve settled into your IF routine (and gotten through the sticky first couple of weeks, when hunger and cravings can be a little testing), regular fasting makes it super straightforward to cut back on what you’re eating in a sustainable way.
+Once you’ve settled into your intermittent fasting routine (and gotten through the sticky first couple of weeks, when hunger and cravings can be a little trying), regular fasting makes it super straightforward to cut back on what you’re eating in a sustainable way.

 Is calorie counting for weight loss sustainable?